bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 You can display images on Bokeh plots using the |image|, |image_rgba|, and
 |image_url| glyph methods.
 It is possible to use a hover tool with image glyphs
-to allow for interactive inspection of the values any any pixel.
+to allow for interactive inspection of the values of any pixel.
 For more information on how to enable hover with images, please consult the :ref:`Image Hover section <userguide_tools_image_hover>` of the User's Guide.